-It was created in 2004 per Didier Charbonnel on a prototype of Laurent Guillard,
+It was created in 2004 by Didier Charbonnel based on a prototype by Laurent Guillard,

 living in Aquitaine at the request of the Regional Council of Aquitaine.

-It became the knife symbol of this area.
+It became the emblematic knife of this area.

 The knife with the faithful heart.